Negotiating Salary, Benefits, etc.

 - Tuition Reimbursement

-- Flexible Hours, flex time, work from home and telecommuting options
+- Flexibility: Hours, flex time, remote work options

 - Bonus or Stock Pay